luanesouza/CSS_Lecture/README.md

 3. Your browser will not automatically refresh when you make changes to the files.
 You will need to refresh it manually.

 4. You can open an html file by cd-ing into this repo from the terminal and typing `open index.html`.
 This should open the file on your browser of choice.
 The alternative to that is to right click the file `index.html` and select `Copy Full Path`.
-Then open your broswer and past the path on the url bar.
+Then open your browser and past the path on the url bar.

+5. We will be talking more about flex vs grid in class.
+In the meantime, please reference https://css-tricks.com/snippets/css/a-guide-to-flexbox/ for flexbox, and https://css-tricks.com/snippets/css/complete-guide-grid/ for grid.

+6. Learn by playing: More sources https://flexboxfroggy.com/, https://cssgridgarden.com/

 ## This is the wireframe